 Steph’s research interests are split between both sport and education.

-From a sport perspective, she is largely focused on sport history (particularly the origins of the Olympic Games).
-She is also interested in sport and politics, football rivalries and visual culture in sport.
+From a sport perspective, she is largely focused on the sociology of sport and sport history (particularly the origins of the Olympic Games).
+She is currently researching media framing in sports protests.

 Within education, Steph’s interests centre on the perception and impact of character education, and attainment in underrepresented groups.